-Colorado’s Employment Verification Law, C.R.S.
-8-2-122, applies to all public and private employers who transact business in Colorado, and is in addition to separate federal Form I-9 requirements.
+As of August 10, 2016, Colorado has repealed the state’s Employment Verification Law, C.R.S.
+8-2-122, which applied to all public and private employers who transact business in Colorado.

 Colorado Public Contracts for Services

 Colorado House Bill 16-1114 also repealed the requirement that employers participate in E-Verify as a condition of holding a public contract with a Colorado government agency.